Unitary Subgroup Testing: Introduction

 \section{Introduction}

+In the current NISQ-era, closely monitoring the evolution of a quantum system is an essential task, and that makes property testing elemental.
+Labs maintaining and building quantum infrastructure, in practice, use the standard approach of quantum process tomography (QPT) \cite{nielsen-chung} to learn full information about the quantum process.
+A similar problem, that of testing whether a unitary operator satisfies a certain property, is considered in this work.
+Given a subgroup $\cG$ of the unitary group and a unitary operator $C$, we consider the question of deciding how far or close $C$ is from $\cG$, w.r.t a specified distance measure.
+For the choice of the group, we restrict to $\cG$ being (the $q$-ary versions of) the Identity, the Pauli or the Clifford group, and given the central role the groups play in error correction and fault tolerance computing, we believe it is a good choice for a set of subgroups.

+We consider three avatars of the subgroup testing problem.
+First, the exact version, where one decides whether $C$ belongs to $\cG$.
+This version is independent of any distance measure.
+Second, the standard setup of property testing, where one decides if $C$ is in $\cG$ or is at least $b$-far away from all elements of $\cG$, w.r.t a specified distance measure.
+See \cite{wangPropertyTesting,montanaro2018survey}.
+Finally, we consider the most general version, known as tolerant testing: the problem of deciding if $C$ is $a$-close ($a>0$) to an element of $\cG$ or is $b$-far away from all elements of $\cG$.

-The evolution of a quantum system is governed by unitary operators acting on the corresponding Hilbert space.
-It is well-known that the set of unitary operations/matrices on a Hilbert space form a group.
-In this work, given a subgroup $\cG$ of the unitary group and a unitary operator $C$, we consider the question of deciding whether $C$ belongs to $\cG$.
-This problem generalizes the well-researched identity-testing problem, wherein one is required to decide whether the operator $C$ is equivalent to the identity operator.
-The problem of testing for closeness to identity (i.e.,\ requiring to accept even when $C$ is close, and not exactly equal to, identity) was proven to be QMA-hard in~\cite{NonIDtesting}, and the problem of exact identity testing was proven to be NQP-hard \cite{tanaka2009exact}.
+Our subgroup testing problem generalizes the well-researched identity-testing problem, wherein one is required to decide whether the unitary operator $C$ is equivalent to the identity operator.
+The problem of exact identity testing was proven to be co-NQP-complete \cite{tanaka2009exact}, whereas the problem of tolerant testing for the trivial\footnote{Throughout this work, we consider unitaries with identical functionality to be equivalent, namely we ignore global phase.
+Thus, the ``trivial group'' we refer to, in fact, contains all unitaries that are equal to the identity up to a global phase.
+The same holds for all other subgroups that we discuss.} subgroup in the operator norm, was proven to be co-QMA-complete in~\cite{NonIDtesting}.
 It is, therefore, natural to inquire about the hardness of subgroup testing beyond the trivial subgroup.

-So far subgroup-testing has only been considered in the context of property testing \cite{wangPropertyTesting}.
-A setup where one is required to accept if $C$ belongs to $\cG$ but is only required to reject when $C$ is \emph{sufficiently far} from $\cG$.
-In this work, we present a new angle to address the subgroup-testing problem, via means of reduction.
-We reduce the problem of (exact) subgroup testing, $\cG$-testing, for a subgroup $\cG$, to two independent problems: the problem of $\cS$-testing, for a subgroup $\cS \supseteq \cG$, and a promise $(\cS, \cG)$-testing, a \emph{promise} version of the $\cG$-testing, where $C$ is guaranteed to not be an arbitrary unitary operator but rather to belong to the bigger subgroup $\cS$.
+We present a new angle to investigate the hardness of subgroup testing via means of reduction.
+We reduce the problem of subgroup testing, $\cG$-testing, for a subgroup $\cG$, to two independent problems: the problem of $\cS$-testing, for a subgroup $\cS \supseteq \cG$, and a promise $(\cS, \cG)$-testing, a \emph{promise} version of the $\cG$-testing, where $C$ is guaranteed to not be an arbitrary unitary operator but rather to belong to the bigger subgroup $\cS$.
 This is a novel contribution of our work.